pretix/pretix-banktool/README.rst

 This is a command-line tool for `pretix`_ that allows you to automatically query your bank account and sync transaction data to a pretix server.

+**Currently, this tool stores your banking PIN in plain text on disk.
+We advise you to use a read-only banking login or strong two-factor-auth for transactions.
+We will add support for system keyrings or password prompts later.**

 Contributing
 ------------